-When starting the ring buying process, set a budget and stick to it unless something changes.
-In fact, set two budgets.
+When starting the ring-buying process, set a budget and stick to it unless something changes.
+Set two budgets.
 The first should be the actual amount you have available, and the other should be that figure but reduced by 10%.
 The reasoning behind this is simple but effective.
 With your (slightly) lower budget, if you see something at a higher price but within your higher figure limit, it remains affordable.

 How Much Does an Engagement Ring Cost?